nccgroup/ScoutSuite/README.md

 pouring through dozens of pages on the web, Scout2 supplies a clear view of the attack surface automatically.

-**Note:** Scout2 is still under development.
-It is currently usable, but a number of features may change.
-As such, please bear with us as we find time to work on the tool.
+**Note:** Scout2 is stable and actively maintained, but a number of features and internals may change.
+As such, please bear with us as we find time to work on, and improve, the tool.
 Feel free to report a bug with details, request a new feature, or send a pull request.

 ## Installation